y-jie28/css-animations/README.md

 __transition-group__ is used to animate group of elements in a loop.
 It is similar to the __transition__ component, except it cannot set the __mode__ property.
 It can't be set to out-in or in-out.

+### How to Handle Sibling Animation

+Vue will add a class __*-move__ to the elements being moved over.

+However, this does not solve the problem entirely.

+When an element is added, it first takes up a space, add the element and then plays the animation.
+When removing an element, the opposite happens, the animation gets played first before the element is removed.
+The other elements technically doesn't have to move in this case, and the transform property does not change.

+Solution: Use __absolute__ positioning.